 If you miss an application or a few, don’t try to catch up.
 Just apply the LATISSE™ treatment the next evening and stay on schedule.

 If you stop using LATISSE™, your eyelashes are expected to return to their previous appearance over several weeks to months.

 Can I get a prescription for LATISSE™ from any doctor?

 First, ask your doctor if LATISSE™ is right for you.
 Although any doctor can prescribe LATISSE™, some may be more familiar with this product than others.
-That's why we encourage you to use the interactive "Find-a-Doctor" locator tool to find a doctor near you who will more likely know about this FDA-approved treatment.
+That’s why we encourage you to use the a plastic surgeon who is familiar with this FDA-approved treatment.
 When making an appointment, be sure to tell the receptionist that you want to find out more about LATISSE™.

 What are the possible side effects of LATISSE™?

 The most common side effects after using LATISSE™ solution are an itching sensation in the eyes and/or eye redness.
 This was reported in approximately 4% of patients.
 LATISSE™ solution may cause other less common side effects which typically occur on the skin close to where LATISSE™ is applied, or in the eyes.
 These include skin darkening, eye irritation, dryness of the eyes, and redness of the eyelids.

 What should I do if I get LATISSE™ in my eye?

 LATISSE™ solution is an ophthalmic drug product.
 If any gets into the eye, it is not expected to cause harm.
 The eye should not be rinsed.